Hearts and Minds

 - Inspire others by sharing your stories – we know many of you are already working collaboratively with teams from different organisations and services; we want to hear those stories so that we can share them with your Team Leeds colleagues.

 Team Leeds Chat: Talk.
 Listen.
 Connect.

-We have developed three key questions that can help from your Team Leeds Chat:
+We have developed three key questions that can help form your Team Leeds Chat:

 - How has it felt for you during the pandemic?